 Treating your hearing loss can be good for your brain.
-At least, that’s according to a new study by a team of researchers out of the University of Manchester.
-These researchers looked at a group of more than 2000 participants over the course of nearly twenty years (1996 to 2014).
+Numerous studies have linked hearing aids to a lower incidence of cognitive decline, anxiety, and depression.
+A 2018 study by a team of researchers out of the University of Manchester, for example, looked at a group of more than 2000 participants over the course of nearly twenty years (1996 to 2014).
 The attention-getting findings?
 Treating your hearing loss can slow dementia by up to 75%.

 That is not a small number.